-Many students assume by declaring a psychology major, they will need to attend graduate school in order to gain employment.
-While many of our students do go on to graduate training, many others find careers and employment in fields with their bachelor’s degree in psychology.
-If you are interested in the endless career opportunities, Dr. Kit's career videos explore a day in the life of professionals who utilize their psychology degrees—bachelors and graduate levels—in a variety of occupations.
-In addition to your independent career research, please feel free to visit the Office of Career Development and Placement Assistance to discuss these options in more detail.
+The truth is that many graduates find careers and employment in a variety of fields with only their bachelor’s degree in psychology.
+If you are interested in learning about the endless career opportunities available to psychology majors, Dr. Kit's career videos explore a day in the life of professionals who utilize their psychology degrees—bachelors and graduate level—in a variety of occupations.
+In addition to your independent career research, we encourage you to visit the Career Center to discuss these options in more detail.

-Finally, be sure to explore all of your options by talking to your academic advisor, professors, Career Development Consultants, and Student Employment Placement Specialists—just to name a few.
+Finally, be sure to explore all of your options by talking to your academic advisor, professors, Career Center consultants, and Student Employment Placement Specialists—just to name a few.
 In other words, graduate study might be a viable path for you, but be sure that the career you are interested in pursuing will require a graduate degree before assuming this is your next step.

 Psychology majors enter a wide variety of job fields.
 Your first step can be exploring some areas of interest through the opportunities available to psychology majors.
 You may also find it helpful to view career fields, a career timeline and information about career resources to get started on your personal career plan.